 Karyl Buddington, DVM, DACLAM is an associate professor in the Department of Biological Sciences.
 She has worked with research animals for 20 years and has worked in many types of research.
-She has extensive experience using mice, rats, and pigs studying all organ systems.
+She has extensive experience using mice, rats and pigs studying all organ systems.

-Chida Ramanathan, Ph.D. is a research assistant professor in the School of Health Studies.
+Chida Ramanathan, Ph.D. is a research assistant professor in the College of Health Sciences.
 His research focuses on molecular mechanisms underlying the reciprocal regulation of the circadian clock and cellular metabolism, oxidative stress and aging.
 He has expertise in functional genomic research, gene editing (CRISPR/Cas9), high-throughput assay, bioluminescence technology, RNAi (shRNA and siRNA), lentivirus and adeno-associated virus (AAV) mediated gene delivery, cellular genetics, human and mammalian cell culture, and rodent models research.

-Helen Sable, Ph.D. is an assistant professor in the Department of Psychology.
+Helen Sable, Ph.D. is an associate professor in the Department of Psychology.
 Dr. Sable is a behavioral pharmacologist and toxicologist.
 Her research investigates the impact of exposure to teratogens and the effects of nutritional interventions during early development and aging on behavioral health.

-Michelle B. Stockton, Ph.D. is an associate professor in the School of Health Studies.
+Michelle B. Stockton, Ph.D. is an associate professor in the College of Health Sciences.
 Her research is focused on the identification, prevention and reduction of health risks and incorporates the design, implementation and treatment fidelity of community-based health behavior interventions/programs specifically targeting obesity prevention.
 Her expertise is in the methodological design and statistical analyses of health-related studies, including bi- and multivariate inferential statistics, degree of relationships, and prediction of group memberships.